Mathew Thorpe: Jurisprudence

 This case concerned a divorce where the mother had a high salary and the father stayed at home to look after the children under a shared parenting arrangement.
 If residence had been awarded to the father, the status quo in London would continue.
 However, if residence were awarded to the mother then she would move with the children to Linlithgow in Scotland.
 It was submitted on behalf of the father that it would be gender discrimination to decide residence in favour of the mother: if the roles were to be reversed, a father who proposed to abandon a lucrative career with the consequence that his wife and children would suffer a dramatic downturn in the standard of living, would not have the smallest chance of being given a residence order as his reward.
-This submission was rejected by LJ Thorpe on grounds of gender role:
+This submission was rejected by Thorpe LJ on grounds of gender role: